PROGRAM OVERVIEW

 ADULT TRACK (2 interns)

 The aim of the Adult Track is to prepare psychologists to provide a variety of psychological services to adults with a focus on severe mental illness.
-Adult interns year-long primary placement is at the University Medical Center adult inpatient psychiatric units (20 hours).
+Adult interns' year-long primary placement is at the University Medical Center adult inpatient psychiatric units (20 hours).
 Here interns work with a multidisciplinary treatment team providing consultation, group and individual therapy, and brief psychological assessments.
 Additionally, Adult Track interns spend part of their clinical time in the Behavioral Science Center, an outpatient training clinic.
-Here they maintain a caseload of 4-5 outpatient psychotherapy cases throughout the year, and complete 8-10 full outpatient assessment batteries.
+Here they maintain a caseload of 4-5 outpatient psychotherapy cases throughout the year, and complete a minimum of 10 comprehensive outpatient assessment reports.

 TRAUMA TRACK (1 intern)

-The Traum Track intern’s clinical work will be conducted at the affiliated Norman E. McSwain Jr, MD, Spirit of Charity Level 1 Trauma Center at University Medical Center (UMC).
+The Trauma Track intern’s clinical work will be conducted at the affiliated Norman E. McSwain Jr, MD, Spirit of Charity Level 1 Trauma Center at University Medical Center (UMC).
 The intern’s primary clinical rotation will be at the Trauma Recovery Center (TRC).
-The TRC provides trauma-informed services, including assertive case management and evidence-based psychotherapy to trauma survivors and their loved ones, with a focus on increasing access to underserved communities.
+The TRC provides trauma-informed services, including assertive case management and evidence-based psychotherapy to adult trauma survivors and their loved ones, with a focus on increasing access to underserved communities.
 Additionally, the intern will provide clinical consultation, screening, and assessment of mental and behavioral health concerns for patients admitted to the UMC trauma surgery service who are recovering from a wide array of physical injuries, including motor vehicle accidents, gunshot wounds, work-related injuries, injuries resulting from community violence, and other accidental injuries.
-The Trauma intern will also be required to complete 8-10 outpatient comprehensive psychological assessments at UMC’s Behavioral Health Center.
+The Trauma intern will also complete a minimum of 10 comprehensive outpatient assessment reports with adults at UMC’s Behavioral Health Center.